 The Great Schism

 While nominally members of the Alliance, all three nations were technically part of Layloma, as none had registered independently.
-As such, the Alliance could not intervene in an "internal" matter, unless any nation invited assistance.
-Kiatra was initially keen to hire the Crimson Blade mercenaries, except on grounds that Crimson Blade easily had the military force to invade and occupy Lumot and Senega, and reduce them to puppet states of the Foundation.
-The Alliance was not eager to allow any such influence, especially in some of the chief suppliers of cotton and similar in the region.
+In this case, the Alliance could not intervene in an "internal" matter, unless any nation invited assistance.
+Kiatra was initially keen to hire the Crimson Blade mercenaries, having long been on friendly terms with the Foundation in nearby Modia.
+This presented an uncomfortable scenario, as the Crimson Blade easily had the military force to invade and occupy Lumot and Senega, and reduce them to puppet states.
+The Alliance was not eager to allow any such influence, especially on some of the chief suppliers of cotton and cereals in the region.
 Crimson Blade activity would thus have required Alliance intervention, which would in turn lead to something both parties were eager to avoid at any cost: an armed conflict between Alliance regulars and Crimson Blade Lancers.
 What happened next would become the stuff of legend.
-A 'great power' reached out, and divided the states physically, in 'a single night and day of destruction'.
+A 'great power' reached out, and divided the states physically, in 'a single night and a day of destruction'.

 The actual event involved a series of earthquakes which opened three large rifts, over the course of a week, and apparently with enough advance notice that no one in Kiatra suffered any injuries.
 There was significant damage to their infrastructure, but fortunately, "most of the state-owned factories were closed for refurbishment, with their equipment dismantled and carefully packed into shipping containers".
 Additionally, the nations' twelve nuclear power plants were offline for refueling.